Fire Regulations in Care Homes – What you should know

 Whilst in domestic settings the responsibility for fire retardancy regulation falls on the manufacturer.
 In Commercial settings e.g. care homes, the owner and/or designated responsible person are charged with ensuring fire compliance, this also includes maintaining a full and updated fire risk assessment.

-Care homes must comply with The Regulatory Reform (Fire Safety) order 2005 (RRFSO), more details on this can be found here.
+Care homes must comply with The Regulatory Reform (Fire safety) order 2005 (RRFSO), more details on this can be found here.
 Part of these regulations is that fire retardancy must include cigarette and match resistance and they are crib 5 certified.

 Does your furniture comply?